 Of course, a trip to China wouldn’t be complete without visiting the infamous Great Wall.
 We visited the Mutianyu section of the Great Wall, 70 km northeast of central Beijing.
 This section is one of the best-preserved parts of the wall.
 You could climb all the way to the building you see in the top left corner of the photo above, but I only got halfway up.

 Last but not least, we also went on a nighttime hutong tour!
 Hutongs are traditional neighbourhoods in northern Chinese cities like Beijing.
-They are formed by narrow streets and alleys of residences and shops.
-The traditional houses usually have typical courtyards.
-Beijing’s rapid urban development means that many hutongs are now gone.
+They consist of narrow streets and alleys.
+Most of the buildings will be residences and shops.
+Usually, the traditional houses have typical courtyards.
+Unfortunately, Beijing’s rapid urban development means that many hutongs are now gone.
 Most had to make way for new roads and buildings.
-Some of the hutongs in Beijing have now been designated as protected areas to preserve them as heritage sites.
+Still, some of the hutongs in Beijing have now been designated as protected areas to preserve them as heritage sites.

 Attending the BNU Summer School may have been the best travel experience of my life!
 It was an exciting combination of academic development and cultural experience.
 I honestly believe that when I travel and encounter other people’s perspectives, I truly learn the most.
 Sure, I understand summer schools aren’t for everyone.
 But if you are interested, I genuinely advise you to give it a try.
 It doesn’t have to be in Beijing necessarily, there are plenty of options out there.